zhou995287902/BCC_biomarker/README.md

-# Screening for Burkholderia cepacia complex species-specific protein markers
+# Screening for Burkholderia cepacia species-specific protein markers

 This project aims to screen for candidate proteins that can serve as species-specific protein markers for the Burkholderia cepacia (BCC) from the proteomic data of 341 bacterial strains.